 Store it at or near the bottom of your refrigerator so if it leaks, it won’t contaminate anything under it.
 Allow 24 hours for every 4-5 pounds of frozen turkey.

-- Room temperature thaw: Never thaw a turkey at room temperature.
+Room temperature thaw: Never thaw or brine a turkey at room temperature.
 Whatever people may say, uncooked meat or poultry (including frozen) shouldn’t be left at room temperature for more than two hours due to an increased risk of food-borne illness.